Christian-Blank/the-company-os/README.md

 * **Evolution is Automated:** A continuous feedback loop observes signals, generates insights, and refines the system.
 * **Services are Autonomous:** Each domain service can evolve independently while maintaining clear interfaces.

-## Current State

-This project has been successfully migrated to the new service-oriented architecture.
-All charters, processes, rules, and project visions have been organized into their respective service domains.
-The system is now ready for the next phase of evolution where individual services can develop APIs, MCP servers, and external integrations as needed.

-For detailed migration information, see [Migration Guide](infrastructure/docs/migration-guide.md).

 For the complete service registry, see [Service Registry](os/domains/registry/data/services.registry.md).